catbaron0/efb-msg_blocker-middleware/README.md

 **MessageBLocker** is a middleware for [EFB](https://ehforwarderbot.readthedocs.io), to manage filters and block some specific messages.

+**Note:** I rewrite most parts of this middleware in the last update.
+Please read the `usage` section to check the change.
+Because the structer of database is changed, you may need to delete the database file in order to make it work (usually it's at `~/.ehforwarderbot/profiles/default/catbaron.msg_blocker/ftdata.db`).

 ## Dependense

 * Python >= 3.6